eaasi/user-handbook/source/guide/my-resources.rst

 .. image:: ../images/imported_resources.png

 .. note::
-  Coming soon!
-Environment resources will be tracked and associated with the individual user who created them within the EaaSI platform - allowing for more granular quality control by Admin/Manager-level users and for users to further track their own work using the "My Contributions" tab.
+  "My Contributions" under development - Environment resources will be tracked and associated with the individual user who created them within the EaaSI platform - allowing for more granular quality control by Admin/Manager-level users and for users to further track their own work using the "My Contributions" tab.